ELELAB/LipidDyn/README.md

 python setup.py install
 ```

-Install GromacsWrapper [x] with pip
+Install GromacsWrapper [2] with pip

 ```
 pip install GromacsWrapper
 ```

-Install MDAnalysis [x] with pip
+Install MDAnalysis [3] with pip

 ```
 pip install MDAnalysis
 ```

-For the installation of Gromacs software we refer to [x].
+For the installation of Gromacs software we refer to [4].
 To deactivate the virtual environment just tipe the following
 command into the terminal